 3. English (Writing Skills)

-RBI has not suggested any books to prepare for this section as it will only test your writing skills.
+RBI has not suggested any books to prepare for this section as it will only test the candidates writing skills.
 The writing skills can only be improved over time by reading vivaciously.
-You should especially read articles in newspapers and magazines that talk about the latest happenings in the world of finance and banking.
-The other articles can also be extremely helpful in improving your reading speed but the ones pertaining to banking and finance will also enable you to gain more knowledge related to this field and prepare you for the general awareness section as well.
+Aspirants should read articles in newspapers and magazines that talk about the latest happenings in the world of finance and banking.

-So, these are the books that you should follow in order to crack this exam.
 The approaches provided in the books mentioned above will be of great help in optimizing your performance.
 The shortcuts for the quant section can substantially reduce the time taken to solve questions.
 This saved time can be used to solve more challenging questions.
-Use the practice questions to improve upon your shortcomings and for achieving top scores in this exam.
+Use the RBI Grade B previous year question paper to improve upon your shortcomings and for achieving top scores in this exam.